trash-town/manifesto/README.md

 ### a statement on reuse

-e-waste is becoming more and more of a problem every day. trash.town will fight against the idea that a computer’s life ends because of being outdated. a computer can have life breathed into it if we are creative about our solutions.
+e-waste is becoming more and more of a problem every day. trash.town will fight against the idea that a computer's life ends because of being outdated. a computer can have life breathed into it if we are creative about our solutions.

 ## goals and parameters